 Unfortunately, despite more than three decades of Islamic banking operations, the PLS principle is not practiced successfully in banking transactions.
 Only 0.5% of Islamic financing worldwide is based on the PLS paradigm (Chong and Liu 2009; Khan 2010).
 Islamic banks rarely use equity financing, possibly because this feature is not as simple in practice as in theory.
 Islamic banks should put more effort into distinguishing "good" and "bad" customers (Chong and Liu 2009), which is difficult because client characteristics usually are opaque and unobservable, especially for clients who own a small business (Aysan, Disli, and Ozturk 2017).
 This issue is especially important because, according to Shaban et al. (2014), Islamic banks have a greater proportion of small business financing than their conventional rivals.
-Another reason for Islamic banks to avoid using equity financing is that by doing so Islamic banks' stability could deteriorate because of the volatility of their clients' businesse regularly to avoid the moral hazard problem and to ensure that the entrepreneur's business remains consistent with the bank's expectation (Daher, Masih, and Ibrahim 2015).
+Another reason for Islamic banks to avoid using equity financing is that by doing so Islamic banks' stability could deteriorate because of the volatility of their clients' business profitability (Hamza and Saadaoui 2013).
+Islamic banks should also monitor their clients' businesses regularly to avoid the moral hazard problem and to ensure that the entrepreneur's business remains consistent with the bank's expectation (Daher, Masih, and Ibrahim 2015).